IBM/aidc-samples/docs/WML.md

 We also need the JSON representation of AIDC model from [AutoAI](../docs/AutoAI.md#autoai) or processing your [own model](../docs/BYOM.md#byom).

-Following the [WML_flow.ipynb notebook](../notebooks/WML_flow.ipynb) we will load the model, make sure it applies the decision table we have selected, and then deploy it.
+Following the [WML_flow.ipynb notebook](../notebooks/WML_flow.ipynb) we will load the model, make sure it applies the decision table we have selected, and then deploy it as a function.

 This will allow all the future requests to the model be handled by our `dispatch` function.